 “We know that we had a coup d’etat on November 22, 1963, orchestrated by Vice President Johnson and top level CIA people, with the possible help of organized crime elements linked to the Israeli Mossad,” Barrett said.

 Israel also had a motive to kill Kennedy because the president was opposed to the regime’s nuclear weapons program which he believed could instigate a nuclear arms-race in the Middle East, Barrett argued.

 Kennedy encountered tensions with former Israeli Prime Minister David Ben-Gurion who wanted to develop nuclear weapons.

 The President’s Commission on the Assassination of President Kennedy, known unofficially as the Warren Commission, was established by Johnson in November 1963 to investigate the assassination of Kennedy.

 The commission’s final report, released in September 1964, concluded that Lee Harvey Oswald acted entirely alone in assassinating Kennedy.

 However, many researchers are unconvinced by the official government account and argue that Oswald was part of a conspiracy to kill Kennedy, perhaps in connection with Israel, Cuba or the former Soviet Union.

-Posted by Kevin Barrett on October 13, 2015, With 9264 Reads Filed under JFK Assassination.
+Posted by Kevin Barrett on October 13, 2015, With 9293 Reads Filed under JFK Assassination.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.